 What's the Competition?

 As mentioned above, Samsung has come out with the Galaxy Fold, a $1,980 smartphone that folds in half inwards thanks to a hidden hinge in the middle.

 Early reviews for Samsung's device haven't been great, so it remains to be seen if the foldable smartphone trend will catch on.
 Samsung has other folding smartphones in the works, though, so it sounds like the South Korean company isn't ready to abandon a trend that it kicked off.

-Huawei has also come out with a folding smartphone, the Mate X, which is priced at $2,600.
+Huawei in February 2019 out with a folding smartphone, the Mate X, which is priced at $2,600.
 Unlike the Galaxy Fold, the Mate X folds outwards instead of inwards, which gives it a display on both sides when closed.
 The Mate X measures in at 6.6 inches in smartphone mode and 8 inches when expanded.